-Main Character: Hormones and BEST FRIENDS FOREVER.
+Filed Under: Hormones and BEST FRIENDS FOREVER

 Okay, okay.
 I know what you’re going to say.
 But WAIT.
 I know this book is a James Patterson publication.
 And I know the forward is written by him.
 With that information in mind, you may be tempted to say that I’ve already broken my New Years’ resolution to not read any Patterson, but I disagree!

 I’m calling this Patterson adjacent.
 It’s close, but it’s not on the target.

 Also, I had no idea he had anything to do with this book until it was too late, soooo…